 - Body piercing, other than ears, is NOT permitted.

 - Hair style must be an appropriate length, style and color as not to interfere with learning.

-- Spirit Day is on Friday only.
-Students may wear the green school spirit shirt with dress code bottoms.
+- $1 Dress Down Spirit Days are on Friday only.
+Students may wear any WACS spirit shirt with jeans (no rips, tears, holes).